opendocsg/opendoc-state-courts-practice-directions-2021/appendix c.md

 >**_Claims subject to the simplified process under Order 65 of the Rules of Court 2021_**

 6.1.
-All cases commenced by Originating Claims on or after 1 April 2022 in a Magistrate's Court and any case commenced by Originating Claims on or after 1 April 2022 in a District Court (where parties have filed their consent in [Form 3](#) of Appendix A1 to these Practice Directions for Order 65 to apply) will be subject to the simplified process under Order 65 of the Rules of Court 2021.
+All cases commenced by Originating Claims on or after 1 April 2022 in a Magistrate's Court and any case commenced by Originating Claims on or after 1 April 2022 in a District Court (where parties have filed their consent in [Form 3](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%203.pdf) of Appendix A1 to these Practice Directions for Order 65 to apply) will be subject to the simplified process under Order 65 of the Rules of Court 2021.

 6.2.
 The requirement for upfront production under Order 65, Rule 2 of the Rules of Court 2021 apply to such cases.

 6.3.
 These claims will continue to be called for CDR CC within 6 weeks after the filing of the notice of intention to contest.
 The rest of the guidelines in Appendix C also apply to CDR CCs for these claims.

 6.4.
-If the matter is not disposed of by the Court or settled or otherwise resolved through the actions of the parties in the course of the CDR CC process, the Court may make such orders or give such directions as it thinks fit including directions for the filing and exchange of affidavits of evidence-in-chief, appointment of a single joint expert (for actions commenced in the Magistrates’ Courts) and any other necessary directions to bring the proceedings to trial.
+If the matter is not disposed of by the Court or settled or otherwise resolved through the actions of the parties in the course of the CDR CC process, the Court may make such orders or give such directions as it thinks fit including directions for the filing and exchange of affidavits of evidence-in-chief, appointment of a single joint expert (for actions commenced in the Magistrates' Courts) and any other necessary directions to bring the proceedings to trial.

 6.5.
 Where any question requiring the evidence of an expert witness arises and parties are unable to agree on the expert to be appointed, the Court may, having regard to the provisions in Order 12, Rule 3(5) of the Rules of Court 2021, appoint the expert for the parties at a CDR CC.
 Each party is expected to furnish the following for the determination of the single joint expert: